spacemeshos/protocol/consensus/01-overview.md

 The consensus mechanism is one of the primary differences between Spacemesh and other contemporary blockchain platforms.
 Unlike most other blockchains, Spacemesh employs two distinct consensus mechanisms, which work in concert to achieve final consensus on the canonical structure of the mesh.
 It is the way these mechanisms work that give Spacemesh its eponymous mesh-like data structure.

 Note that it’s important not to conflate consensus with mining.
 Indeed, there is some conceptual overlap between the two so the distinction can be a bit blurry.
-Mining is _the process by which a node establishes eligibility to produce blocks, and subsequently produces blocks deemed valid by the network._ Secondarily, it is also the mechanism by which the network’s native token is distributed.
-Consensus, by contrast, is _the process by which _all nodes_ come to consensus on the canonical set of blocks and transactions that form the mesh._
+Mining is _the process by which a node establishes eligibility to produce blocks, and subsequently produces blocks deemed valid by the network._ (Secondarily, it is also the mechanism by which the network’s native token is distributed.)
+Consensus, by contrast, is _the process by which_ all nodes _come to consensus on the canonical set of blocks and transactions that form the mesh._

 There is a circular dependency between consensus and mining.
-Through mining, nodes create and submit proofs that they are eligible to propose blocks and participate in mining (in Spacemesh terminology, this is called an [ATX](../mining/05-atx.md)).
+Through mining, nodes create and submit proofs that they are eligible to propose blocks and participate in mining (in Spacemesh terminology, this is called an [Activation Transaction (ATX)](../mining/05-atx.md)).
 These form one input to the consensus engine: only blocks produced by an eligible miner, in an eligible slot, are valid and should be deemed canonical.

 The output of the consensus engine is also an input to the mining process.
 The consensus engine tells a node which blocks it should vote for in a newly proposed block: only blocks that are visible and valid as of the time when it creates the block.